 - You can use any ground meat you like because of this versatile recipe!
 Low-fat meats include ground turkey and ground chicken, and higher-fat meats include ground pork and ground beef.

-- This simple gluten free turkey meatball recipe comes with two different cooking options; slow cooker or stovetop.
+- This gluten-free turkey meatball recipe has two options: slow cooker or stovetop.

 - These meatballs are easy to freeze.

 These were amazing.
 I substituted the breadcrumbs for ground flax and I still loved them!
-Will make these again! ❤️"Jai H., Pinterest user
+Will make these again! ❤️ ❤️"J.C., Pinterest user

 Don't forget to check out my delicious homemade gluten free slow cooker recipes while you are here :-).